Today's Cosmic Insight

 • Pranapratishtha: Invoking life into the clay idol with mantras.

-• Visarjan (Immersion): Procession and immersion of the idol in water, symbolizing the cycle of creation.
+• Visarjan (Immersion): Procession and immersion symbolizing the cycle of creation.

 • Eco-friendly idols: Modern trend toward natural clay and plantable Ganesha.